Want more relevant content? Let us know what year you will graduate high school.

 If the answer to either of the last two questions is yes, this company is best avoided.
 Additionally, teens and their parents should stay away from any firm that offers an acceptance guarantee.
 The truth is that no reputable admissions counselor can promise to get a student into a particular school, and those who claim to do so may be using unfair, dishonest, or illegal tactics.

 At CollegeVine, we understand that not every student has access to private school admissions counselors who can walk them through the college application process.
-With that in mind, we created a program specifically to answer students’ questions about college admissions and help them build robust applicant portfolios.
+With that in mind, we created a free college applications platform specifically to answer students’ questions about college admissions and help them build robust applicant portfolios.
+On our free platform, you can see your chances of acceptance to your dream schools, estimate your cost of attendance, get peer essay review, and more.
+All you have to do is sign up for a your free CollegeVine account to get access to these tools.

 Want more college admissions tips?